-Anna K. Monfils\ 1, Libby Ellwood, Debra Linton, Molly Phillips, Joseph A. Cook, Joseph Kerski, Tracy Barbaro, Sam Donovan, Karen Powers, L. Alan Prather, and Rob Guralnick
+Anna K. Monfils 1, Libby Ellwood2, Debra Linton1, Molly Phillips3, Joseph A. Cook4, Joseph Kerski5, Tracy Barbaro6, Sam Donovan7, Karen Powers8, L. Alan Prather9, and Rob Guralnick3

-- 1 Central Michigan University, Department of Biology, Mt.
-Pleasant, MI 48859, USA - 2 Florida State University, Department of Biological Science, Tallahassee, FL, 32306, USA 3 University of Florida, Florida Museum of Natural History, - Gainesville, FL, 32611, USA University of New Mexico, Department of Biology, 4 - Albuquerque, NM, 87131, USA - 5 Esri, 1 International Court, Broomfield, CO, 80021-3200 USA - 6 Harvard University, Encyclopedia of Life Learning +Education group, Museum of Comparative Zoology, Cambridge, MA, USA University of Pittsburg, Department of Biology, Pittsburg, PA, 7 15260. ÚSA - 8 Radford University, Department of Biology, Radford, VA - 24142.
-USA Michigan State University, Department of Plant Biology, East 9 - Lansing, MI, 48823, USA monfi1ak@cmich.edu
+- 1 Central Michigan University, Department of Biology, Mt Pleasant, MI 48859, USA - 2 Florida State University, Department of Biological Science, Tallahassee, FL, 32306, USA - Gainesville, FL, 32611, USA 4 University of New Mexico, Department of Biology, - Albuquerque, NM, 87131, USA - 5 Esri, 1 International Court, Broomfield, CO, 80021-3200 6 Harvard University, Encyclopedia of Life Learning +Education - group, Museum of Comparative Zoology, Cambridge, MA, USA 7 University of Pittsburg, Department of Biology, Pittsburg, PA, 15260, USA - 8 Radford University, Department of Biology, Radford, VA 24142, USA - 9 Michigan State University, Department of Plant Biology, East Lansing, MI, 48823, USA

-ORAL PRESENTATION DemoCamp Kurator: Extensible and accessible tools for quality assessment of biodiversity data web interface, Kurator-Akka runs workflows defined in configuration files (using YAML-Yet Another Markup Language.).
+ORAL PRESENTATION DemoCamp

+Kurator: Extensible and accessible tools for quality assessment of biodiversity data

+Paul J. Morris 1, James Hanken1.
+David B. Lowerv^{1,2}.
+Bertram Ludäscher3.
+James A. Macklin4, Timothy McPhillips3, Robert A. Morris^{1,2}, John Wieczorek1, Qian Zhang3 developing new modules/actors.
+Behind the scenes, and typically invisible to users of the web interface, Kurator-Akka runs workflows defined in configuration files (using YAML-Yet Another Markup Language.).
 Workflows can invoke actors written in Java or Python, where the Kurator-Akka framework manages the data flow aspects of the workflow, allowing programmers to focus on biodiversity data quality code.
 A selection of pre-defined workflows, including a unique-values reporting workflow and the workflows available in FP-Akka, will be available in the Kurator-Akka web application.
 One of our goals is to allow users to develop data quality workflows in a drag-and-drop user interface, which behind the scenes builds YAML configuration files that can be executed through the web interface or downloaded and edited for local execution by users with some scripting language programming experience.
 Another goal is to enable others to write new actors (in Java or Python) that interoperate easily with the actors we provide; we further plan to provide means for sharing these actors - along with workflows that make use of them - with the community.